christian1741/Twitter-Sentiment-Analysis/README.md

                                              ***Running the program***

 - First, save the two files (StreamingTwitter.py and NaiveBayes.py) in the same folder.
-- Second, execute the file StreamingTwitter.py, which will create your dataset
+- Second, execute the file StreamingTwitter.py, which will create your dataset.
 - Third, execute NaiveBayes.py, which will run the classifier and ask you to enter a sentence (simulating a tweet)
 - Finally, you will see if your sentence has a positive or negative feeling.